 No. Issue/Topic Area Comment Commenter Staff Response

-and Largo in Prince George's County.
-County Citizens

-(P.76) Association

-Encourage people to move closer WMCCA Comment: Add new Policy & Kenneth Bawer Thrive Montgomery 2050
+90. Encourage people to move closer WMCCA Comment: Add new Policy & Kenneth Bawer The draft Plan acknowledges this

-to their jobs Action: Encourage people to move closer for West acknowledges this challenge and
+to their jobs Action: Encourage people to move closer for West challenge and seeks to address it with

-to their jobs by offering government Montgomery seeks to address it with goals and
+to their jobs by offering government Montgomery goals and policies throughout the

-subsidies for moving expenses, based on County Citizens policies throughout the Public
+subsidies for moving expenses, based on County Citizens Public Hearing Draft.
+The plan

-need, for people who wish to avoid long Association Hearing Draft.
-The plan envisions
+need, for people who wish to avoid long Association envisions housing located close to

-commutes by moving closer to their job. housing located close to transit,
+commutes by moving closer to their job. transit, workplaces, needed goods

-Not only would this reduce demand for new workplaces, needed goods and
+Not only would this reduce demand for new and services, public amenities and

-road construction, but it would also services, public amenities and active
+road construction, but it would also active park spaces.
+This vision is

 take cars off the road.
-Our guess is that this park spaces.
-This vision is supported
+Our guess is that this supported by several goals and

-would be less expensive than by several goals and policies in the
+would be less expensive than policies in the Public Hearing Draft,

 building/widening roads.
-It is a given that Public Hearing Draft, including but
+It is a given that including but not limited to Policy

-housing costs increase the closer-in you not limited to Policy 1.1.1, Goal 2.3,
+housing costs increase the closer-in you 1.1.1, Goal 2.3, Goal 5.1, Goal 5.2,

 move.
-That is one of the trade-offs that Goal 5.1, Goal 5.2, Goal 7.1 and Goal
+That is one of the trade-offs that Goal 7.1 and Goal 7.2.

-someone has to make: a longer commute 7.2.
+someone has to make: a longer commute

 with a bigger house vs. a shorter commute

 with a smaller house or

 apartment/townhouse.
 The reason we have

 suburban sprawl was (and is) the lure of

 less expensive/larger houses coupled with

 relatively cheap (arguably government

 subsidized) gasoline and roads.
 Solving

 congestion is not a simple problem and

 there are many variables in the equation.

 Just to throw out one variable: what if gas

 was taxed the way it should be (as in

 Europe), say phasing in a tax of \$1 or more

 per gallon?
 This would have lots of possible

 repercussions: people buying smaller cars,

 moving closer-in, switching to transit,

 moving to Virginia (which may not be a bad

 thing), etc.

+91. Goal 4.1: Get people out of their cars Goal 4.1 Delete the first sentence since it is Dan Wilhelm for These comments will be considered

+and transform Montgomery County into not a goal, but rather an objective.
+The Greater to inform revisions and

+a community of walkable, people-centric second sentence is a goal but reword it reorganization of the draft.